educrot/SPOCK_chilean/docs/source/examples/SPOCK_chilean_nights/pythontuto.rst

 Python use
 =========

-In this tutorial you will learn how to use |SPOCK_chilean_nights| to create and check ACP plans for SSO observations
+In this tutorial you will learn how to use |SPOCK_chilean| to create and check ACP plans for SSO observations

 Create and Check plans
 ^^^^^^^^^^^^^^^^^